-65. I think I was about twelve or thirteen when I was put into Calder House.
+- 65. I think I was about twelve or thirteen when I was put into Calder House.
 Again, I think the decision was made by the social work department and the children's panel.
-I think I was put there because of my behaviour at Speyside and also because the couple in charge there really didn't know how to run the place.

-BHN was one of was one of the house parents at Calder House.
+I think I was put there because of my behaviour at Speyside Secondary Institutions to be published later - 66.
+BHN was one of the house parents at Calder House.
 His wife was there too.
 There were other house parents called ERL-ERM and the Manses.
-The ERL-ERM eft.
+The ERL-ERM left.
 BHN was an animal.
-I think he e was an ex-army / man.
+I think he was an ex-army man.
 He was in his early forties.
-He used to wear shorts and t-shirts and run about the place - he e was SNR .
+He used to wear shorts and t-shirts and run about the place he was SNR was.
 His son also lived there.
-Hi s name was

-- 67. It was a home for boys and girls.
+His name was - 67.
+It was a home for boys and girls.
 It was kept locked all the time.
 I don't remember how many kids were there.
 We slept in dormitories. - 68.
 They did a raid in the dormitory the first night I was there.
 Allegedly, someone had a cigarette and match so they stripped the whole place bare looking for them.
 We all had to stand at the bottom of our beds while they did a search.
-They couldn't find anything so GHN decided to send us all to the PE block to do circuit training all night.
+They couldn't find anything so BHN decided to send us all to the PE block to do circuit training all night.
 This was all over a cigarette and match that hadn't even been found.
 Because of everything I had been through, I decided that there was no way I was going to be forced into doing circuit training all night for something I hadn't done.

-BHN 's reaction to that was to whip me big-time with a skipping rope.
+BHN is reaction to that was to whip me big-time with a skipping rope.
 I was so stubborn, I just lay on the floor and shouted "More.
 Keep doing it.
 More."
 And he did.
 It was a big thick rope and he indiscriminately hit me all over. - 69.
 After the skipping rope incident, he decided that I was to scrub the boys' woodwork room throughout the night.
 His wife took me to the room and I filled a bucket with hot water and threw it over her.
 I had decided that if I was going to get punished, it was going to be for something I had actually done.

-- 70. After that, put me in a silent cell for over a week.
+- 70. After that, the put me in a silent cell for over a week.
 It was solitary confinement.
 I was fed my meals there.
 There was a perspex window, with loads of people's names scratched on it, and a metal grille so you couldn't get out.
-I was crying all the time and kept putting Beano and Dandy comics through the window for me.
-There was a toilet and sink in the cell so I decided to make papier mache and flood the place.
-BHN came in and lifted me up over his shoulder and took me to his office, where he made me stand outside at first.
-I could hear him shoving furniture about and then he took me into his office and made me sit on a chair in the middle of the office and whacked me about the face.
-He split my face open and injured my nose.
-I still have a scar under my eye. - 71.I think I was in Calder House for three months and was moved to Balnacraig by a children's panel.
+I was crying all the time and the putting Beano and Dandy comics through the window for me.
+There was a toilet and sink in the cell so I decided to make papier mache and flood the place. - 71.1 think I was in Calder House for three months and was moved to Balnacraig by a children's panel.
 I think I was nearly thirteen at that point.